Gingivostomatitis is an infection of the mouth and gums that leads to swelling and sores. It may be due to a virus or bacteria.

 - Practice good oral hygiene.
 Brush your gums well to reduce the risk of getting another infection.

-- Use mouth rinses that reduce pain if your doctor recommends them.
+- Use mouth rinses that reduce pain if your provider recommends them.

 - Rinse your mouth with salt water (one-half teaspoon or 3 grams of salt in 1 cup or 240 milliliters of water) or mouthwashes with hydrogen peroxide or Xylocaine to ease discomfort.